Dubai Visa Status Check

 Suppose you wish to visit for a longer period.
 In that case, you must get a Dubai Visit Visa for Indians.

 The cost depends on which transit visa you apply for.
-For example, the 48-hour visa is free of charge.
+For example, a Dubai transit visa 48 hours price is free of charge.
 However, the 96-hour transit visa is AED 50 (approximately INR 1126).
-Keep in mind that the Dubai Transit Visa fees for Indian citizens can change.
+Remember that the Dubai Transit Visa fees for Indian citizens can change.
 This is why I recommend you check the fees before you apply.

 Atlys offers multiple payment methods, including credit cards (Visa, Mastercard, and American Express), debit cards, mobile wallets, and dozens of other payment cards worldwide.